JAEYOONSUNG/DNMB/README.md

   Shine-Dalgarno seed from its 3' tail; otherwise it falls back to `AGGAGG` for bacteria and `GGAGG` for archaea.
 Use `mrnacal_sd_seed = "AGGAGG"` to force a specific motif.
+- **Scoring:** The composite score weights RBS motif/spacing, anti-SD duplex energy, RNAplfold accessibility, start codon, early coding context, and MFE.
-- **Runtime:** The module folds short TIR windows in one RNAfold batch, so it is much lighter than full transcriptome folding.
+- **Runtime:** The module folds short TIR windows in ViennaRNA batches, so it is much lighter than full transcriptome folding.